fury-gl/fury/docs/source/posts/2021/2021-07-05-gsoc-devmessias-5.rst

    `#424`_ now is possible to control all the visual characteristics at runtime.
--  2D Layout: Meanwhile 3d network representations are very usefully for exploring a dataset is hard to convice a group of network scientists to use a visualization system which doesn't allow 2d representations.
+-  2D Layout: Meanwhile 3d network representations are very usefully for exploring a dataset is hard to convince a group of network scientists to use a visualization system which doesn't allow 2d representations.
 Because of that I started to coding the 2d behavior in the network visualization system.